atoonk/tcp-to-quic-proxy/README.md

 Quic performance: ~ 1.25 Gbits/sec
 TCP performance: ~ 18.3 Gbits/sec

-Maybe related to TCP TSO?
+⚠️ Maybe related to TCP TSO?
 Likely packet size.
 The QUIC draft forbids using packet sizes larger than 1280 bytes (UDP packet size) if no PMTUD is done.

 Update: yah, if we set the lo0 mtu to 1200 i get very similar results between "tcp-tcp" vs "quic-quic".
-Can't compete with bigger packets.. no matter gow fancy your congestion protocol ;)
+Can't compete with bigger packets.. no matter how fancy your congestion algortihm or transport protocol us ;)

 ![Iperf restuls Quic](testresults.png)